-During 2013 the European Commission introduced special measures regarding inspections of wood packaging material associated with certain stone commodities imported into the EU from China.
-To date over 170 containerised consignments have been inspected, with two non-compliances detected and refused entry (one of the consignments was heavily infested with live longhorn larvae).
+In 2013 the European Commission introduced special measures regarding inspections of wood packaging material associated with certain stone commodities imported into the EU from China.
+In 2014, 191 containerised consignments from china have been inspected, with three non-compliances detected and various phytosanitary measures were imposed including entry refusal (one of the consignments was heavily infested with live longhorn larvae) (Table 31).
 In addition Forest Service carries out monitoring of Portuguese wood packaging material in relation to the treat of pine wood nematode.